adrianpriza-ai/elsnime/HACKING.md

 * This routes orientation changes to `onConfigurationChanged` in `MainActivity.java`, allowing JS to re-evaluate the viewport and push custom layout updates safely.

 ### 2. Auto-Rotate Fullscreen Loop
 On phone-sized devices (`max-width: 899px`), landscape rotation triggers landscape fullscreen playback, and returning to portrait exits.
-This is powered by calling `AndroidApi.setOrientation(mode)` on the JS bridge:
+The JS side calls `AndroidApi.setOrientation(mode)` on the bridge:
 * `"landscape"`: Locks orientation into sensor landscape.
 * `"sensor"`: Shifts back to full sensor tracking (allowing the physical rotation back to portrait to be detected).
 * `"auto"`: Resets layout tracking back to the user's default screen orientation.